aws-samples/cloudmosaic-dotnet/Module5.md

     dotnet ecs deploy-service
     ```

-1. When the command completes, in the AWS Management Console navigate to the EC2 homepage.
+1. When the command completes, from the [AWS Management Console](https://console.aws.amazon.com/) home page navigate to the EC2 dashboard.
     * Select *Services* and enter the text **EC2** into the search field.
     * Select *EC2* from the results.
 1. Under *Load Balancing* in the left-hand navigation pane select **Load Balancers**.
-1. Select the load balancer for the application (it will have a name with pattern *Cloud-LoadB-RANDOM*).
+1. Select the load balancer for the application.
+This was created by the application resources template deployed in module 2 and will have a name following the pattern *Cloud-LoadB-RANDOM*.
 1. In the *Basic Configuration* data for the selected load balancer, copy the DNS name.
 This is the URL to the deployed application.

     ![ALB DNS](media/5-ALB_DNS.png)